 Cocaine Withdrawal

-Some people have a hard time grasping the addictiveness of powder cocaine because when a user hits withdrawal, it's a little different than with other addictive drugs.
-Withdrawal from opiates such as heroin, oxycodone and hydrocodone are unmistakable.
-The recovering addict goes through severe muscle aches, spasm, diarrhea, stomach cramps, nausea and vomiting.
-Cocaine users ending chronic use or a binge will crash, experiencing strong cravings, fatigue, anxiety, agitation and an inability to feel pleasure.
-The former cocaine user will often be depressed and restless.
-This is the first phase of cocaine addiction recovery.
+Some people don’t realize how addictive cocaine is because when a user hits withdrawal, it’s a little different than with other drugs.
+Withdrawal from opiates such as heroin and oxycodone are unmistakable where addict goes through severe muscle aches, spasm, diarrhea, stomach cramps, nausea and vomiting.

-The entire long-term, residential Narconon drug recovery program attacks each point of the destruction created by cocaine use and replaces it with strength, health and a new energy for living drug-free.
-Many recovering cocaine addicts find that the nutritional support they receive as soon as they walk in the door begins to compensate for the unhealthy lifestyle of an addict and begins to correct the physical damage of drug abuse.
-Depression often begins to lift in the first few days in the program from nutritional help and the one-on-one counseling and gentle orientation exercises with Narconon staff.
-When a recovering addict can see a change from the right kind of support, he (or she) can begin to envision his success in becoming drug-free.
+The nutritional support they receive as soon as they walk in the door helps to repair the physical damage from their unhealthy lifestyle and drug use.
+Depression often begins to lift in the first few days from nutritional help and and gentle orientation exercises with Narconon staff.
+A person who can see a positive change in his or herself can begin to envision success in becoming drug-free.

-When the recovering addict is through the withdrawal phase of their recovery from cocaine, they can find further improvement from doing the Narconon New Life Detoxification Program.
-But this is nothing like detoxification programs you will find elsewhere.
-This one is an exact regimen of sauna time, moderate exercise and precisely controlled nutrition.
-These factors work synergistically to release cocaine (and any other) toxins from fat cells.
-As drugs are fat soluble, this is where they will lodge during drug use.
+As drugs are fat soluble, this is where they will lodge during and after drug use, sometimes remaining there for years.
 Certain conditions can cause some of these residues to be released and this can be involved in the triggering of cravings.
-With the residues effectively eliminated, former cocaine addicts feel better, think more clearly and have a much greater shot at lasting sobriety.
+With the residues effectively eliminated, former cocaine addicts report feeling better, thinking more clearly and so have a much greater shot at lasting sobriety.

-Recovery Can be Complicated by Serious, Delayed Withdrawal Symptoms
+Recovery Can be Complicated by Delayed Withdrawal Symptoms

 Unlike other drugs, cocaine withdrawal symptoms can last for months.
 Recovery can be complicated by these lingering symptoms that include depression, severe cravings and even suicidal thoughts and attempts.